Chesney Brown

 Chesney Brown (also Battersby-Brown and Winter-Brown) is a fictional character from the British ITV soap opera Coronation Street, played by Sam Aston.
 He made his first on-screen appearance on 10 November 2003.
 The character is named after the singer, Chesney Hawkes.

 Chesney is the younger brother of Fiz Brown (Jennie McAlpine) and son of Cilla Battersby-Brown (Wendi Peters).
 He is also a father of five and the husband to Gemma Winter (Dolly-Rose Campbell).
-Chesney's storylines have included: his friendship with pet dog Schmeichel and coming to terms with the loss of his beloved pet, as well as his relationship with Katy Armstrong (Georgia May Foote) who later went on to give birth to his son Joseph Brown (Lucca-Owen Warwick) aged just seventeen.
+Chesney's storylines have included: his friendship with his beloved pet dog Schmeichel and coming to terms with losing his beloved pet, as well as his relationship with Katy Armstrong (Georgia May Foote) who later went on to give birth to his son Joseph Brown (Lucca-Owen Warwick) aged just seventeen.
 Chesney later began a relationship with Sinead Tinker (Katie McGlynn) in 2013 and was stabbed with a glass bottle during an incident at Nick's Bistro in 2017.
 Within days of the incident, he made a full recovery.

 Creation

 Sam Aston was chosen to play Chesney after training at a local drama group, Carl Godby's Theatre Workshop.
 It was revealed by producers that he was named after 1990s icon Chesney Hawkes.

-Aston's siblings have also appeared in the show his sister Emily Aston played Becky Palmer from 1996 till 1997 and his brother Joseph Aston played Tommy Duckworth in 2000.
+Aston's siblings have also appeared in the show; his sister Emily Aston played Becky Palmer from 1996 to 1997 and his brother Joseph Aston played Tommy Duckworth in 2000.

-While his upbringing was not as traumatic as Fiz's early years, Chesney was often left home alone and had to put up with the many "uncles" Cilla brought to their flat.
-Chesney found some stability with Les Battersby (Bruce Jones), but Les abandoned the family after a few years, with Cilla soon following.
-An increasingly bitter Chesney was left to be taken care of by Fiz, but her relationship problems often overshadowed her duties as guardian.
+While his upbringing was not as traumatic as his sister Fiz's (Jennie McAlpine) early years, Chesney was often left home alone and had to put up with the many "uncles" Cilla brought to their flat.
+Chesney found some stability with Les Battersby (Bruce Jones), but Les abandoned the family after a few years, with his mother Cilla soon following.
+An increasingly bitter Chesney was left to be taken care of by Fiz, but her relationship problems often overshadowed her duties as his guardian.